Lurkers in the Dark

 Rippa's Snarlfangs 💪

 Rippa's Snarlfangs have received a minor buff (but any buff is nice).
 The 'Snarlfang's Jaw' ability can now be used after a drawn Attack, not just a success.
+It can also be used to target a different fighter from the original target.

 The Skinnerkin 😐